cognizantJDBatts/capone-godemo/README.md

 # capone-godemo
-Demo business application wriiteen in Go and AWS.
+Demo business application written in Go and AWS.